united-security-providers/usp-core-waap-killercoda/usp-core-waap-argocd/step2/info.md

 </details>
 <br />

-> &#128270; If we modify the `juiceshop/waap.yaml` file (being the Core WAAP Instance config) add the changes to the repository (git add / git commit / git push or using the [Gogs webUI]({{TRAFFIC_HOST1_30080}}/gituser/testrepo/)) ArgoCD will modify the Resources in Kubernetes accordingly.
+> &#128270; If we modify the `juiceshop/waap.yaml` file (being the Core WAAP Instance config) add the changes to the code repository (git add / git commit / git push or edit the file using the [Gogs webUI]({{TRAFFIC_HOST1_30080}}/gituser/testrepo/)) then ArgoCD will modify the Resources in Kubernetes accordingly.

-Now lets make a manual change to the Core WAAP resource as well by changing the paranoiaLevel from 2 to 3.
-First we change the actual configuration after making sure our local configuration file is up2date:
+Now lets make a manual change to the Core WAAP resource by changing the `paranoiaLevel` from 2 (default) to 3.
+We change the actual configuration after making sure our local configuration file is up2date:

 ```shell
 cd ~/repodata